R6 class for multi-regional input-output matrix (MRIO). This class inherits from the

 countries(character)

-Vector of country names/codes.
+Vector of region names.

 sectors(character)

-Vector of sector names/codes.
+Vector of sector names.

 n_countries(integer)

-Number of countries in the matrix.
+Number of regions in the matrix.

 n_sectors(integer)